mkloock/HomeKit-DIY-Kits/README.md

 The software integration will be mostly based on HAP-NodeJS, a really great project and effort.

+Hardware will usually be based on the Raspberry Zero W as it seems to provide the lowest price point.

-Ready-to-use devices:
+A Ready-to-use devices:

 -None yet ;-)

-Currently developed devices:
+B Currently developed devices:

 1) Garage Door Opener